conversationai/perspectiveapi/api_reference.md

 *   **FLIRTATION**: pickup lines, complimenting appearance, subtle sexual innuendos, etc.

+For more details on how these were trained, see the [Toxicity and sub-attribute annotation guidelines](https://github.com/conversationai/conversationai.github.io/blob/master/crowdsourcing_annotation_schemes/toxicity_with_subattributes.md).

 The following experimental models were trained on New York Times data tagged by their moderation team.